-This facility is often used to move the data and index files to a RAID or other fast solution, while retaining the main .frm files in the default data directory configured with the datadir option.
+This facility is often used to move the data and index files to a RAID or other fast solution.

-· Limited number of ports
+Limited number of ports

 Windows systems have about 4,000 ports available for client connections, and after a connection on a port closes, it takes two to four minutes before the port can be reused.
 In situations where clients connect to and disconnect from the server at a high rate, it is possible for all available ports to be used up before closed ports become available again.
 If this happens, the MySQL server appears to be unresponsive even though it is running.
 Ports may be used by other applications running on the machine as well, in which case the number of ports available to MySQL is lower.